dennyzhang/challenges-cloudformation-jenkins/README.md

 - Requirements:
 ```
 1. Finish Scenario-201, create a jenkins user by code.
+2. Create a dedicated VPC for the jenkins.
+And allow selective source IP to access.
-2. Anonymous user can't open the jenkins.
+3. Anonymous user can't open the jenkins.
 Only login user can.
-3. When Jenkins is down, get slack notification
+4. When Jenkins is down, get slack notification
-4. Make sure Jenkins GUI changes can be seamlessly tracked in git repo.
+5. Make sure Jenkins GUI changes can be seamlessly tracked in git repo.
 ```
-- Main Tech: Cloudformation, Chef, VPC, CloudWatch
+- Main Tech: Cloudformation, Chef, VPC, CloudWatch, Slack
 - See more: [Scenario-202](./Scenario-202)
 - TODO